Market Updates

 Rates moved higher this week, but FHA demand moved up too.

-For California buyers, that tells a pretty clear story: people are still trying to make deals work, and many of them are leaning on more flexible financing to do it.
+For California buyers, the story's clear: people are still trying to make deals work, and many are leaning on more flexible financing to do it.

 Why FHA is getting more attention right now